 Edge Hill University has achieved Gold, the highest rating in the national Teaching Excellence Framework (TEF), for delivering ‘consistently outstanding teaching, learning and outcomes for its students’.

-From being ranked in the top five in England for student satisfaction (National Student Survey 2016) to being voted in the top three in the UK for university facilities (Times Higher Education Student Experience Survey 2016), there are plenty of reasons for your son or daughter to study at Edge Hill University and enjoy the best student experience in the North West and outstanding facilities voted in the top three in the UK (Times Higher Education Student Experience Survey 2016).
+From being voted in the top three in the UK for university facilities (Times Higher Education Student Experience Survey 2016) to being ranked in the top three in the UK for student support (WhatUni Student Choice Awards 2017), there are plenty of reasons for your son or daughter to study at Edge Hill University and enjoy the best student experience in the North West (Times Higher Education Student Experience Survey 2016).

 More than 95% of graduates from our full-time degrees are in work or undertaking higher-level study within six months of graduation (Higher Education Statistics Agency 2016).